-James Maore : 6., P.L.
+James Meore : 6., P.L.

-Gainesville, Florida March 12, 2020
+Gainesville, Florida March 12, 2020 This page left blank intentionally.

 INDEPENDENT ACCOUNTANTS' EXAMINATION REPORT

 The Members of the Governing Board, Southwest Florida Water Management District:

 We have examined the Southwest Florida Water Management District's (the District) compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, for the year ended September 30, 2019.
 The District's management is responsible for compliance with those requirements.
 Our responsibility is to express an opinion on the District's compliance based on our examination.